BernardF1/CourseraCapstoneAppliedDS/FinalAssignment.md

 # Section 1: Introduction
 Many large cities in Canada, including those in the Greater Toronto Area, have been experiencing significant increases in real estate prices.
 This has caused a number of social issues, such as migrations of younger people to areas where the housing costs are more affordable.

 The purpose of this project is to further develop the concepts initially explored in this course.
 More specifically, I intend to further leverage the exploration of Toronto neighborhoods initially done using FourSquare data, and add data about house prices, to understand whether there is a relationship between those and the types of venues near the properties being sold.

+This way, when listing properties, both owners and real estate agents can more accurately predict their value based on the types of venues available (or not) nearby.

 ## Target Audience
 The target audience for this project are real estate agents in the Toronto area, as well as anyone planning on buying a house or investing in real estate in the area.